smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/01-FastAPI/README.md

 We want to use our best performing model in order to make predictions 🚀

-👌 If you prefer to do so, you may download the solution for the challenge of yesterday in `data-challenges/07-Data-Engineering/03-Train-at-scale/03-Train-taxiFare-on-gcp` 👌
+👌 If you prefer to do so, you may download the solution of the challenge `07-Data-Engineering/03-Train-at-scale/03-Train-taxiFare-on-gcp` 👌

 👌 In this case, you will quickly retrain a model on your machine.
 The code of the solution trains on very few rows and will allow you to proceed with the exercices of today 👌